Parrot Health and CareParrots

 Bird Feeding

-Feeding birds can be beneficial for a number of reasons.
+Feeding birds can be beneficial for a number of reasons for both birds and humans.
 It helps mankind and the ecosystem while ensuring a healthy diet, lifestyle, and environment.
+For birds, it helps with migration during harsh weather conditions and scarcity period.
+For humans, feeding birds can be a connection with nature, education improvement, and contribution to science projects of citizen.

 Helps In Survival

-Help birds survive during migration, food scarcity, and harsh winters.
+Bird feeders provide birds survival aid to survive during migration, food scarcity, and harsh winters, particularly when there’s food scarcity.

 Enhance Bird Population